LBRYFoundation/pool/README.md

-Lbry Mining Pool based on Yiimp
+# Lbry Mining Pool based on Yiimp

-To install the pool you will need:
+### TODO: Rewrite this README, Rewrite Install Script to be more logical, Do it all again to document the hax.
+Be sure to rewrite things to use TMUX and document as such.

+## Prerequisites:
-1. Ubuntu 16.04 VPS
+1. Ubuntu 18.04
-2. Install Script
+2. Install Script (Provided in this repo)

 WARNINGS
 - Use at your own risks.